 SOCI 325 Honors Colloquium: Sociology of Human Personhood (1 units)

-Study of human personhood as an emergent property of social life that shapes and is shaped by social structures and culture with implications for how human flourishing and failure can be understood within the social sciences.
+Study of how human personhood -understood as an emergent property of social life- shapes and is shaped by social structures with implications for how human flourishing and failure is understood in the social sciences.
 NOTE: This section is designed primarily for students in the Honors Transfer Program, but is open to all students.
-All students enrolling in this section will be required to do Honors level work.
-Honors credit will be earned for SOCI 325 upon completion of the course.
-Honors credit will also be earned for the approved, completed or concurrent companion course, upon completion of both SOCI 325 and the companion course with a grade of A or B (only if completed at Cañada College).
+All students enrolling in this section are required to do Honors level work.
+Honors credit is earned for SOCI 325 upon completion of the course.
+Honors credit is also earned for the approved, completed or concurrent companion course, upon completion of both SOCI 325 and the companion course with a grade of A or B (only if completed at Cañada College).

 SOCI 695 Independent Study (0.5- 3 units)